-through the tiny pores present on the surface of leaves.
+leaves.
+Carbon dioxide from air is taken in through the tiny pores present on the surface of the leaves.
 These pores are surrounded by 'guard cells'.
 Such pores are called stomata [Fig. 1.2 (c)].

-Boojho wants to know how water and minerals absorbed by roots reach the leaves.
+Boojho wants to know how water and minerals absorbed by roots areach the leaves.

 Water and minerals are transported to the leaves by the vessels which run like pipes throughout the root, the stem, the branches and the leaves.
 They form a continuous path or passage for the nutrients to reach the leaf.
-They are called vessels.
-You will learn more about transport of materials in plants in Chapter 11.
+You will learn about transport of materials in plants in Chapter 11.